-Coolant Pressure Cap
+Cooling System Pressure Cap

-The coolant pressure cap must be fully tightened to prevent the loss of coolant and to insure that the coolant will return to the radiator from the coolant bottle.
-The pressure cap should be inspected and cleaned if there is any accumulation of foreign material on the sealing surfaces.
+The cap must be fully tightened to prevent loss of coolant, and to insure that coolant will return to the 7 radiator from the coolant recovery bottle.

+The cap should be inspected and cleaned if there is any accumulation of foreign material on the sealing surfaces.

-The warning words "DO NOT OPEN HOT" on the radiator pressure cap are a safety precaution.
+- The warning words "DO NOT OPEN HOT" on the cooling system pressure cap are a safety precaution.
+Never add coolant when the engine is overheated.
+Do not loosen or remove the cap to cool an overheated engine.
 Heat causes pressure to build up in the cooling system.
-To prevent scalding or injury, do not remove the pressure cap.
+To prevent scalding or injury, do not remove the pressure cap while the system is hot or under pressure. - Do not use a pressure cap other than the one specified for your vehicle.
+Personal injury or engine damage may result.